lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 ### Security considerations
 #### Bond exposure to negative stETH rebase
 The bond stored in stETH inevitably inherits all stETH features, including the possibility of a negative rebase.

 The effective bond amount (counted in ETH) will decrease in case of a negative rebase.
 This can lead to the case when a relatively large Node Operator might end up with unbonded keys.
+Sometimes, a negative stETH rebase might result in the unbonded validators being deposited.

-Also, it might result in an effective bond being lower than the bond required.
+Negative stETH rebase might result in an effective bond being lower than the bond required.
 Hence, Node Operators will lose part of their rewards.

 #### Malicious Oracles can steal all unclaimed CSM rewards
 A single updatable Merkle tree approach to the rewards distribution allows malicious Oracles to collude and submit a version of the Merkle tree, indicating that all rewards should be allocated to a single Node Operator (previously created by malicious actors).
 The worst-case scenario is when all unclaimed rewards stored on the CSM contract will be available for claim by a single Node Operator.